vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 auspicious rites should be performed on these ; NA 30.
 Siddhārthakādisaptamimon M. or Mārg. śu.
 7 or if one is ill

-then on any 7th tithi of any month; brushing the teeth half a prahara ( about four ghatikās) before sunrise with the twigs of certain trees, each of which is represented as securing some object ( 0. g.
+then on any 7th tithi of any month; brushing the teeth half a prahara ( about four ghaṭikās) before sunrise with the twigs of certain trees, each of which is represented as securing some object ( 0. g.
 Madhūka gives sons, Arjuna makes fortune firm, Nimba confers prosperity, Aśvattha gives fame &c.); prognostications from the way in which the used brush falls when thrown away; seven saptamis to be observed, first with mustard grains, 2nd with arka buds, 3rd to 7th respectively with marica, nimba, six fruits, with food excluding boiled rice; japa, homa and wor ship of the Sun, sleeping before Sun image and recitation ( japa ) of Gāyatri (Rg.
 III.
 62. 10); divination from several dreams when sleeping before Sun image; the different rewards of worshipping the Sun with various flowers (e. g. fame with lotuses, removal of all leprosy with mandāra, success with Agastya flowers &c.), dinner and gifts to brāhmaṇas of coloured garments, scents, flowers, haviṣya food, cow; KKV 172-180, HV I. 679-685 (both from Bhav.
 I. 193.
 2-21, 194.
 1-25 ) and KKV quotes also from Bhav.

 197. 1-10.
 Siddhivināyakarrata--on śu.
 4th tithi worship Ganesa or when